KickAssCommerce/magesdk/README.md

 ## Testing

 ### Integration testing
 All integration tests were written on a Magento 2 instance with unmodified sample data.
+The ClientTest uses httpbin.org to test itself, for the other tests using Magento 2 I recommend using a local M2 install

 ## Contributing